Blotch3D/Blotch3D/README.md

 -   Create sprite models programmatically (custom vertices).

--   Use with WPF and WinForms.
+-   Use with WPF and WinForms, on Microsoft Windows.

 -   Access and override many window features and functions using the provided WinForms Form object of the window (Microsoft Windows